Infographic: How to find travel insurance on finder.com.au

 Can I make a claim for expensive items if I don’t have a receipt?

-Generally, the insurance brand will require you to have some kind of proof of purchase in order to make a claim for expensive items.
+Generally, the insurer will require you to have some kind of proof of purchase in order to make a claim for expensive items.
 Such proof may include receipts or valuation certificates.
 It’s worth checking the conditions around what will be required prior to making a claim.

 Trip cancellation and lost deposits